moccalotto/kissrpg/index.md

 > area could be a small- or medium sized room, or a part of a large room.
 > Moving from one area to an adjacent area is equivalent to moving 5 squares.
 > You can make melee attacks against any opponent in your area.
-> You can make missile attacks in the adjacent areas.
+> You can make ranged attacks in the adjacent areas.
 > You can use ranged attacks and spells even if there are opponents in your area.
 >
 > If you want combat to be a bit more more slow-paced,